jbowensii/More-Automated-Spells-Items-and-Feats/README.md

 Things I am still working on / Known Issues:

 - Fighter Maneuver Lunging Attack: This is not yet compatible with midi-qol range checking, awaiting a possible fix
-- Fighter Maneuver Goading Attack: Still working on a viable solution, suggestions welcome
+- Fighter Maneuver Goading Attack: attack places effect disadv on all attacks, places marker on actor to give advantage to anyone with the goading marker (CANCEL OUT)
+- Fighter Maneuver Pushing Attack: Check for wall collission

 DISCORD (jbowens#0415)